KrisKennaway/ii-pix/README.md

 *  Apart from ignoring DHGR colour interactions, the 140px converted images are also lower than ideal resolution since they do not make use of the ability to address all 560px independently.

 *  The perceptual colour distance metric used to match the best colour to an input pixel is a custom metric based on a weighted sum of Euclidean sRGB distance and Rec.601 luma value.
-It's not explained why this particular metric was chosen, and in practise it seems to often give much lower quality results than CIE2000 (though the latter is much slower to compute - which is why we precompute the distance matrix ahead of time)
+It's not explained why this particular metric was chosen, and in practise it seems to often give much lower quality results than modern perceptually uniform colour spaces like CIE2000 or CAM16-UCS (though these are much slower to compute - which is why we precompute the conversion matrix ahead of time)

 * It does not perform RGB colour space conversions before dithering, i.e. if the input image is in sRGB colour space (as most digital images will be) then the dithering is also performed in sRGB.
 Since sRGB is not a linear colour space, the effect of dithering is to distribute errors non-linearly, which distorts the brightness of the resulting image.